I love reading, writing and expressing myself in fiction and nonfiction forms.

 Frank is a respected teacher and healer, but might be hiding something.

-Spell to heal a sibling relationship and magick ritual.
+Spell to heal a sibling relationship and magic ritual.